adyshimony/adys-site/blog/posts/miniscript-studio-intro.md

 ### Miniscript

-Bitcoin Script is powerful — it enables multisig, timelocks, vaults, hashlocks, and more.
-But writing raw Script is notoriously complex: it’s stack-based, easy to get wrong, hard to compose and full of quirky rules.
+Bitcoin Script is powerful, enabling multisig, timelocks, vaults, hashlocks, and more.
+Yet writing raw Script is notoriously complex: it's stack-based, easy to get wrong, hard to compose and full of quirky rules.

 Miniscript to the rescue!
-A structured language that makes Bitcoin scripts safer, analyzable, and composable.
+It's a structured language that makes Bitcoin scripts safer, analyzable, and composable.

-Developed by Pieter Wuille, Andrew Poelstra, and Sanket Kanjalkar, Miniscrtipt bridges the gap between high level spending policies and low level Bitcoin Script.
+Developed by Pieter Wuille, Andrew Poelstra, and Sanket Kanjalkar, Miniscript bridges the gap between high level spending policies and low level Bitcoin Script.

 With Miniscript, Bitcoin spending conditions are built in three layers: